Antiquariat Jürgen Dinter

 Modern black morocco, spine and covers gilt.
 Last quire with a light watermargin in the upper part of the leaves.

-On leaf *2 verso (Auctorum nomina ex quibus hae sententie descriptae sunt) Morel lists the printed sources for his edition in alphabetical sequence: Athenaeus, Clemens Alexandrinus, Collectanea impresso cum Callimacho, Eusebius etc. The last in this list however, though his name starts with H, is „Hieronymus Spartanus, in libello manu scripto, cui erat inscriptio, Εκ τοῦ Μενάνδρου γνῶμαι μονόστιχοι.“ In fact this Hieronymus is Georgius Hermonymos from Sparta, who arrived in Paris in 1476 and earned his living as copyist at the French court and teacher of Greek at Paris University with Budé, Erasmus, Reuchlin, Lefèvre d’Etaples amongst his students.
+On leaf *2 verso (Auctorum nomina ex quibus hae sententie descriptae sunt) Morel lists the printed sources for his edition in alphabetical sequence: Athenaeus, Clemens Alexandrinus, Collectanea impresso cum Callimacho, Eusebius etc. The last in this list is „Hieronymus Spartanus, in libello manu scripto, cui erat inscriptio, Εκ τοῦ Μενάνδρου γνῶμαι μονόστιχοι.“ In fact this Hieronymus is Georgius Hermonymos from Sparta, who arrived in Paris in 1476 and earned his living as copyist at the French court and teacher of Greek at Paris University with Budé, Erasmus, Reuchlin, Lefèvre d’Etaples amongst his students.
 Morel specifically points out that this source is a manuscript.